joinpursuit/Pursuit-Core-Web/react_2/redux_1/README.md

 **Actions** are how we tell the store to update.
 You'll notice we have two files in our `actions/` folder.
 Action types tells redux which `reducer` it's going to run - think of how RESTful actions work.
 For example, POST `/user` adds a new user to the database.
 Here, if we wanted to add a user to our `users` part of state in our Redux store, we'd create an action with the string `ADD_NEW_USER`.

 `actionTypes` is a very small file, and its use may not be initially apparent.
 Basically, it's so we *always* apply consistent actions to our store.
-This is just a good convention to follow, since we use these types in multiple files, we can avoid making any typos.
+This is just a good convention to follow, since we use these types in multiple files, we can import them as variables instead of risking typos by just re-typing strings everywhere.

 ```js
 // actionTypes.js